Medical Cannabis Use During Pregnancy

 How bad is it to take marijuana during pregnancy?
 We do not completely know.
 There has been little research studying the effects of marijuana during pregnancy.
 But there are new studies are proving that marijuana usage can increase the risk of birth defects and other developmental delays in newborns.
 Below we talk about how marijuana is used during pregnancy and the complications associated with it.What is Medical Marijuana?

 Medical marijuana is a type of marijuana that is prescribed to patients to treat specific health conditions, such as cancer, HIV, chronic pain disorders, anxiety, and depression.
-In states where recreational usage is still illegal, many of them have legalized medical usage based on doctors believing it can be used as an alternative treatment to be used alone or in conjunction with standard medications.
+In states where recreational usage is still illegal, many of them have legalized medical usage based on doctors believing it can be used as an alternative treatment on its own or in conjunction with standard medications.
 Despite its new popularity, the FDA has not approved marijuana as an effective or safe medicine to treat any type of health condition.
-It has definitely helped some patients even it is not the miracle herb many make it out to be.
+It has definitely helped some patients even if it is not the miracle herb many make it out to be.

 The most common reason for pregnant women using medical marijuana is to treat morning sickness during the first few months of pregnancy.
 Some doctors are able to prescribe medical marijuana to pregnant women for their nausea even though there are risks associated with it.
 We have no clue what these doctors are thinking.
 You should know that using any amount of marijuana during pregnancy can be harmful to your baby and should be avoided at all costs.
 If you're struggling to handle chronic nausea, it's best to reach out to your primary care physician and talk about safer ways to treat the problem.How is Medical Marijuana Commonly Used?